 7 Chia Seed Benefits, According to a Nutritionist

 Chia seeds have officially transitioned from trendy to mainstream.
 You’ll find these tiny oval seeds stocked in regular supermarkets and incorporated into numerous products—from fruit drinks and energy bars to cereals and even tortilla chips.
-That's likely because chia seeds are nutrient powerhouses, and they offer some key health benefits.
+That's likely because chia seed benefits are numerous.
+These seeds are nutrient powerhouses, and they offer some key health advantages.
 Here are seven reasons to incorporate them into your meal-planning routine.

 Chia seeds are nutrient-rich